Resource Planning and Management: How to Staff Projects Without Burning Out Your Best People

 For example, a digital agency knows its busiest quarter is always Q4, thanks to the holiday campaign rush.
 By looking at last year’s projects, they can forecast the need for two extra freelance copywriters and a part-time video editor.
 This lets them lock in that talent before the chaos begins, avoiding any last-minute scrambles.

 This is a huge challenge for businesses.
 A recent survey found that two-thirds of organizations see forecasting as one of their biggest resource management hurdles.
-Even more telling, only 13% rate their forecasting as ‘extremely effective,’ which shows just how much room for improvement there is.
-You can see more in the full 2025 Resource Management Unfiltered Survey.
+Even more telling, only 13% rate their forecasting as ‘extremely effective,’ which shows just how much room for improvement there is, according to the 2025 Resource Management Unfiltered Survey.

 Capacity planning is the reality check that prevents you from overcommitting your team.
 It’s the difference between a plan that looks good on paper and one that actually works in the real world.